maofengbiao/AI-Driver/README.md

 # AI-Driver
-AI-Driver is a ...
+AI-Driver (AI-based driver classifier)is an ensemble method for predicting the driver status of somatic missense mutations based on 23 pathogenicity features.
+Missense mutations are the most common protein-coding mutations found in cancer genomes and increasing number of missense mutations has been recognized as clinically actionable variants.
+AI-Driver outperforms its individual constituent prediction tools, as expected for ensemble methods.
+We have shown that AI-Driver consistently has the best overall performance as compared to existing methods, particularly for distinguishing driver mutations from uncommon neutral missense mutations with an AF below 1%.
+AI-Driver also outperforms existing cancer-specific methods for distinguishing driver mutations from passenger mutations.
+Therefore, AI-Driver can be used to prioritize the most likely driver mutations among the sea of rare somatic mutations that are increasingly discovered as sequencing studies expand in scale.

 ## Download
 * Clone and fork code and from this repository.
-* Train data is available in the DriverBase folder, 23 features of whole exome for any possible variant can be downloaded [Here](http://47.89.179.59/download/varcards.main.Phred_scaled.xls.gz).
+* Training data is available in the DriverBase folder and 23 features of whole exome for any possible variant can be downloaded [here](http://159.226.67.237/sun/AI-Driver/download/varcards.main.Phred_scaled.xls.gz).

 ## Usage
 ### Environment Requirement